-You’ve found one!
+You’ve found one!!

-As a member of SAMS, you enjoy many ways to enjoy a Jewish way of life: through education for all ages and a variety of services, activities and events throughout the year.
+As a member of SAMS, you enjoy many ways to lead an active Jewish way of life: through education for all ages and a variety of services, activities and events throughout the year.
 We are a community that supports each other, reaches out to each other, worships, celebrates and learns together and helps each other lead a better life … and we have a lot of fun.

 Our website tells you all about SAMS.
 Whether you’re a member, thinking of joining us, interested in Masorti Judaism or considering moving to the St Albans area and looking for a synagogue, please have a browse and then come along to see us in person!

 When you decide you want to visit the synagogue, please call us on 01727 860642 or send an email using our contact form on THIS PAGE.

 Shalom my friends.
 I write to you this week from the Conservative Yeshiva in Jerusalem where I am gathered with 15 of my rabbinic colleagues from countries throughout Europe, including Germany, Sweden, France, Ukraine, UK and the Czech Republic.
 The chance to renew friendships and study together to reinvigorate ourselves is priceless and I only wish we had more time.
 We also are joined by the Lay Leaders of Masorti Europe and together, we are hoping to continue the ongoing growth and success of our movement in Europe.